The 10 DET Speaking Themes You'll See on Every Test (2026)

 I recommend…, It worked because…, The risk is…, I learned that…

 In three minutes, you've built a mental network for that theme.
 When the test gives you a new prompt, your brain already knows which words belong together.
-(Link to Word Maps vs Memorization — internal.)

 Step 2.
 Use a reliable answer frame (SITA)

-Every strong response has structure — not a script, but a predictable shape.
+Every strong response has structure—not a script, but a predictable shape.
 This is the SITA frame.
 It helps you move forward when your mind hesitates.

 The SITA Frame: